-The table below shows which bucket should be installed when the machine is using a standard arm or long arm.
+The table below shows the bucket to be installed on the arm.
 Select a proper bucket by following the table.

 - Consult with Takeuchi before installing an optional attachment. - Do not use any attachments not approved by Takeuchi.
 Doing so may cause safety problems.
-Or, it may adversely affect the machine's operation or service life. - We will not be held responsible for any injuries, accidents or damage to its products caused by the use by a non-approved attachment. - The swing stopper must be mounted when a bucket wider than a 450W bucket is mounted.
-Failure to mount the swing stopper may result in the bucket hitting the machine body. - √ :Can be used. - Δ :Can be used only for light operations (digging and loading of dry and loose soil or mud) - -: Cannot be used.
+Or, it may adversely affect the machine's operation or service life. - We will not be held responsible for any injuries, accidents or damage to its products caused by the use by a non-approved attachment.

+$\sqrt{}$:Can be used.

+Δ :Can be used only for light operations (digging and loading of dry and loose soil or mud)

+-: Cannot be used.